-As noted earlier, the District uses fund accounting to ensure compliance with finance related legal requirements, tracking funding sources and spending for defined purposes.
+As noted earlier, the District uses fund accounting to ensure compliance with finance related legal requirements, tracking funding sources, and spending for defined purposes.

 Types of governmental funds utilized by the District include General (commonly referred to as the Flood Fund) and Debt Service Funds.
 The focus of the District's governmental funds is to provide information on near-term inflows, outflows, and balances of resources available for spending.
-The information is useful in assessing the District's financing requirements.
+This information is useful in assessing the District's financing requirements.
 In particular, unreserved fund balance may serve as a useful measure of a government's net resources available for spending at the end of the fiscal year.

-As of June 30, 2017, the District's governmental funds reported a combined fund balance of \$467.4 million, an increase of \$47 million in comparison with the prior fiscal year.
-Of the total fund balance, \$467.3 million is classified as restricted and \$0.1 million as assigned.
+As of June 30, 2018, the District's governmental funds reported a General Fund balance of \$500 million, an increase of \$32.6 million in comparison with the prior fiscal year.
+Of the total fund balance, \$499.9 million is classified as restricted and \$0.1 million as assigned.
+There was no balance for Debt Service Fund.

-Revenues in the District's governmental funds, all in the General Fund, were \$297.9 million, an increase of 10.1% from the previous fiscal year.
-Property taxes, which were \$139.2 million, were a major source of revenue for the governmental funds.
-Property taxes increased \$9.5 million (7.4%) from the previous fiscal year.
-As previously mentioned, the increase is due to higher assessed property values and property tax revenue from the dissolution of redevelopment agencies.
-Another significant source of revenue was charges for services, which totaled \$129.2 million.
-Charges for services increased \$14.6 million (12.7%) from the previous fiscal year.
-Together, these two revenue sources accounted for 90% of total revenues for the governmental funds.

-Expenditures for the governmental funds totaled \$251 million, an increase of 12.8% from the previous fiscal year.
-For the reporting year, revenues for governmental activities exceeded expenditures by \$46.9 million.
+Revenues in the District's governmental funds, all in the General Fund, were \$275.5 million, a decrease of 7.5% from the previous fiscal year.
+Property taxes, which were \$144.8 million, were a major source of revenue for the governmental funds.
+Property taxes increased \$5.6 million (4%) from the previous fiscal year.
+The increase is due to higher assessed property values and property tax revenue from the dissolution of redevelopment agencies.
+Another significant source of revenue was charges for services, which totaled \$104 million.
+Charges for services decreased \$25.1 million (19%) from the previous fiscal year.
+As previously mentioned, the decrease is due to a reversal of recognized revenue for ineligible reimbursement costs.
+Expenditures for the governmental funds totaled \$244 million, a decrease of 2.8% from the previous fiscal year.
+For the reporting year, revenues for governmental activities exceeded expenditures by \$31.5 million.